-B.A. in Film Studies

-B.A. in Public Relations and Advertising
+B.A. in Film StudiesB.A. in Public Relations and AdvertisingB.A. in ScreenwritingB.F.A. in Creative ProducingB.F.A. in Digital Arts

-B.A. in Screenwriting

-B.F.A. in Creative Producing

-B.F.A. in Digital Arts

-B.F.A. in Film Production

-B.F.A. in Screen Acting (joint program with the College of Performing Arts)

-B.F.A. in Television and Broadcast Journalism

-M.A. in Film Studies

-M.F.A. in Film Production

-M.F.A. in Film and Television Producing

-M.F.A. in Production Design

-M.F.A. in Screenwriting

-M.B.A. / M.F.A. in Film and Television Producing (with the Argyros School)

-Juris Doctor / M.F.A. in Film and Television Producing (with the School of Law)
+B.F.A. in Film Production B.F.A. in Screen Acting (joint program with the College of Performing Arts) B.F.A. in Television and Broadcast Journalism Integrated Undergraduate / M.A.
+Film Studies Program M.A. in Film Studies M.F.A. in Film Production M.F.A. in Film and Television Producing M.F.A. in Screenwriting M.B.A. / M.F.A. in Film and Television Producing (with the Argyros School) Juris Doctor / M.F.A. in Film and Television Producing (with the School of Law)